eficode-academy/rf-katas/exercises/03-keywords_and_variables.md

 But hey!
 Doesn't our test case look nice and clean?
-With UTF-8 support you can write those user defined keywords and test case names practically any language that you want: Finnish, Swedish, Russian, Traditional Chinese, what ever suites your project/company policy.
+With UTF-8 support you can write those user defined keywords and test case names practically any language that you want: Finnish, Swedish, Russian, Traditional Chinese, or what ever suites your project/company policy.

 ## Variables